On the number and size of Markov equivalence classes of random directed acyclic graphs: Counting the number of of a uniformly sampled

 \section{Counting the number of \MECs of a uniformly sampled \DAG}

 We now investigate the set of vertices $N(G)$ of a \DAG $G$ sampled according to $\P_n$, which are adjacent to some non-collider edge in $C(G)$.
 Recall from Lemma~\ref{lem:MECviaColliders} that the size of a \MEC for $n$ non-collider sites is at most $n!$.
 Note that this bound is tight when the underlying graph is a clique, but can in general be quite rough, for example for tree-like graphs.
-Therefore, we use a decomposition of the sites $N(G)$ in order to obtain an improved bound on the size of the \MEC of $G$, applying Proposition \ref{pro:RefinedMECcounting}. \\

-We give now the setup for the proof of Theorem \ref{thm:Moments}.
-Our main idea is to partition the sites $N(G)$ according to their position within the tower and their connection properties.
-We have the following bound on the size of the Markov equivalence class.
+Therefore, we use a decomposition of the sites $N(G)$ in order to obtain an improved bound on the size of the \MEC of $G$, applying Proposition \ref{pro:RefinedMECcounting}.
+We give now the setup for Theorem \ref{thm:Moments}.
+Our main idea is to partition the sites $N(G)$ according to their position within the tower and their connection properties to obtain the following proposition.

 \begin{proposition} Recall that $M(G)$ denotes the \MEC of $G$.
 Then there exists some universal constants $c,N>0$ such that for all $n \geq N$, and all $m\in [n^{19/20}]$.

 \end{proposition}

 \begin{proof}[Proof of Theorem \ref{thm:Moments} using Proposition \ref{pro:NonCollider}] Note that $|M(G)| \leq n!$ holds $\P_n$-almost surely.
 Since for $t=m!$ with $m \in \N$ large enough, we have the claimed bound on the tail of $|M(G)|$ follows from Proposition \ref{pro:NonCollider}. \end{proof}